 These instruction are for the hive body and lid only.
 Custom Hive Stand plans are here.
-I have tried to make sure that these plans are complete and understandable.
-In doing so I have delayed posting them until now.
-I have finally realized that the best way to proof them is to make them available and let you find all the errors I have missed.
-So please let me know if you have questions and or corrections.
+This hive will hold 15 frames that have a width of 1-3/8", plans for frames are here.
+These plans are updated as of March, 2021.
+I believe they are complete and understandable.
+But, please let me know if you have questions and or corrections.
 Contact me here.
-If you think something is missing, I apologize and ask that inform me of the omission.
+If you think something is missing, I apologize and ask that you inform me of the omission and I will be glad to correct it.
 Thanks and enjoy the build.

 1 - 2 x 6 x 10'